dennisreimann/website/src/articles/2017-01-30-phoenix-nginx-config.md

 I tried configuring [`Plug.Static`](https://github.com/elixir-lang/plug/blob/master/lib/plug/static.ex) with the `gzip` and `headers` options, but I did not succeed – feedback and pointers in the right direction are appreciated!

 So let's turn to our trusted webserver to deliver the static files efficiently.
 We need to add another `location` directive inside the existing one:
 This new `location` matches all types of static files we want to deliver with NGINX.
 We suppress the `ETag` header as we will be setting the maximum `Expires` date, which instructs the client to cache the file almost forever.

 The `root` path needs to be set and will depend on your deployment scenario and tools.
 It is the path where the static files are stored or copied to after the `mix phoenix.digest` task has run.
-Depending on how you deploy (i.e. using Distillery releases) there are different ways to get the files to this path, see this [Elixir Forum post on using Phoenix behind a proxy](https://elixirforum.com/t/phoenix-behind-a-nginx/1313/6) for details.
+Depending on how you deploy (e.g. using Distillery releases) there are different ways to get the files to this path, see this [Elixir Forum post on using Phoenix behind a proxy](https://elixirforum.com/t/phoenix-behind-a-nginx/1313/6) for details.

 ```nginx
 server {